Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/Updates.md

 * Better trash control
 * Fixed error for id command when the pokemon is not found
 * Case insensitive toggler commands

+**29 April 2018**

+* Trade by Fav option added.
+  >You can now simply trade all the pokemon in your fav list to the other account.
+* Fixed spelling for Yveltal.
+* Other Minor changes.